coin-or/SHOT/docs/DebuggingSHOT.md

   `usedsettings.opt` that the solver/setting you intended is actually the one in effect.

+### Reproducing a bug found via the C++ test suite

+- If a failure was first found through `ModelTest`/the C++ `Problem` API (not a `.gms`/`.osil`/`.nl` file), **reproduce it the same way** — don't hand-write an equivalent input file and assume it produces the identical `Problem` structure.
+A file reader's default bound handling, presolve, or field population can differ from the C++ API in ways that change the numeric outcome, even when every explicit setting matches.
+- The fastest way to get an isolated, debuggable repro of a C++-API-found bug is a tiny standalone `.cpp` file that builds the `Problem` exactly as the test does and links against `libSHOTSolver.dylib`/`libSHOTTasks.a`/etc. — get the exact compile/link flags by touching `src/SHOT.cpp` and running `make VERBOSE=1 SHOT`, then reuse those flags for the new file. `Output.Debug.Enable=true` / `Output.Debug.Path=<dir>` work as `solver->updateSetting(...)` calls in such a program exactly like the CLI flags, so you get the full debug-file dump (section 5) without touching the CLI at all.

 ### CppAD / numerical domain errors

 - A crash mentioning CppAD and "nan" (`forward.hpp`, `subgraph_reverse.hpp`)